Anti-aging and Functional Medicine

 • aluminum, which is not a heavy metal but linked to dementia

 Intravenous (IV) infusions can be used for many purposes including anti-aging, decreasing oxidative stress, prevention, replenishing deficiencies and nutritional purposes.
 IV Therapies can enhance the strength of the immune system, promote healing, detoxify the body, improve endurance and decrease fatigue.
 IV therapies are not a replacement for diet, exercise, and complete nutrition.
-They are not for everyone and do not offer a ―quick fix.
+They are not for everyone and do not offer a ― quick fix.
 IV infusions are customized to replenish vitamin, mineral or other deficiencies.
+Examples include intravenous glutathione, intravenous vitamin C, alpha lipoic acid and Meyers cocktail.
+Intramuscular injections include methylcobalamin, magnesium, B complex and coenzyme Q10.

 Cosmetic procedures

 In this youth obsessed society looking younger makes you feel confident and improves self esteem.
-This office offers Botox, Restylane, Perlane and Radiesse therapy.
+This office offers Botox, Restylane, Perlane, Juvederm, Radiesse and PRP (platelet rich plasma) injections.

 IgG allergy testing